semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 The `sem init` command adds a GitHub repository as a Semaphore 2.0 project to the active organization.

-The `sem init` command should be executed from within the root directory of a GitHub repository that has been either created locally and pushed to GitHub or cloned using the `git clone` command.
+The `sem init` command should be executed from within the root directory of the GitHub repository that has been either created locally and pushed to GitHub or cloned using the `git clone` command.
 Although the command can be executed without any other command line parameters or arguments, it also supports the